jwmcglynn/donner/docs/architecture.md

 The CSS layer parses stylesheets into lists of \ref donner::css::SelectorRule "SelectorRule" objects, which contains:

 - A \ref donner::css::Selector "Selector" object, which contains a matching pattern that can be used to match against a document tree.
-- A list of \ref donner::css::Declaraction "Declaration" objects, which correspond to the key-value pairs such as `color: red`
+- A list of \ref donner::css::Declaration "Declaration" objects, which correspond to the key-value pairs such as `color: red`

 At this layer, the style information has no semantics, it contains raw parsed data and the ability to cascade it to the document tree.
 This raw data is consumed by the **Styling** component to parse these values into meaningful styling information.